Learn about current and recent parks and recreation projects in Congress Park:

 Download the project information sheet

-Download the project information sheet(PDF, 2MB)
+Download the project information sheet(PDF, 494KB)

-Court Closures: Beginning April 3, 2023
+Court Closures: April 2023

 Starting Monday, April 3, the upper sport courts at Congress Park (with the exception of the south tennis courts) will close in preparation for an upcoming renovation project.
 As part of the renovation, the courts will undergo asbestos abatement in coordination with the Denver Department of Public Health & Environment (DDPHE) and Colorado Department of Public Health and Environment (CDPHE).